davidesner/connection-docs/tutorial/branches/files-in-branch.md

 If you go back to your development and run the transformation, it will create a new file `branchDemoFile.txt` as expected.

 This concludes the file manipulation part of this tutorial.
+You examined how files and shared codes behave in branches.
 You can continue to the next part - [merging back to production](/tutorial/branches/project-diff).